iodepo/odis-arch/_sources/thematics/identifier/id.md

 ## About

-This section will present an identifer discussion and then focus on approaches publishers can use to provide more source and provenance information.This section is heavily influenced by {cite:ps}`49385` {cite:ps}`googledataset`  and the reader is highly
+This section will present an identifier discussion and then focus on approaches publishers can use to provide more source and provenance information.This section is heavily influenced by {cite:ps}`49385` {cite:ps}`googledataset`  and the reader is highly